Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 -------------------------------

 | The first use case of mothi is to query specific tiles and the associated annotations.
-| Below is small example of how to use `mothi` to get theese tiles and their
+| Below is a small example of using `mothi` to get the tiles and their annotations.
-  associated annotations.

 Open a project to work on it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-| The functions of `mothi` become usable via the :class:`mothi.tiling_projects.QuPathTilingProject`
+| The functions of `mothi` become usable via the :class:`mothi.projects.QuPathTilingProject`
   class.

 .. code-block:: python3

-    >>> from mothi.tiling_projects import QuPathTilingProject
+    >>> from mothi.projects import QuPathTilingProject
     >>> qp_project = QuPathTilingProject('/path/to/project')

 | If a valid path was specified, the project is now opened in read only mode.